Portland Trail Blazers Radio Network

 The Portland Trail Blazers Radio Network is an American radio network consisting of 18 radio stations which carry coverage of the National Basketball Association (NBA)'s Portland Trail Blazers.

 The Radio Network has one flagship station (KPOJ) and 17 affiliate stations in Oregon and Washington.
-Travis Demers is the play-by-play announcer and former Trail Blazer Michael Holton is the color analyst for home games.
-Jay Allen is studio host.
-Rich Patterson is the network producer.
+Travis Demers is the play-by-play announcer and former Trail Blazers player Michael Holton is the color analyst for home games.
+Chad Doing is studio host.
+Rich “The Captain”Patterson is the network producer.
+On March 9, 2025, Patterson worked his 3,000 consecutive radio broadcast.